-How API Abuse Nearly Bankrupted Our Startup
+How API Abuse Nearly Bankrupted a Developer Tools Startup

 TL;DR